camelPhonso/Color-Palette/README.md

 characters as hexDigits, but in the reversed order.
 The end result is a new HEX code, called temporaryHEX, that gets assigned to the div with the class of .color-pair__bottom, with the same parent element as the div we originally called the function on.

+### generateAnalogous()
+Analogous colors sit side-by-side on the color wheel.
+The simplest ways to create this effect is to identify each digit of the current hex and replace it with an incremental value.
+To that effect, generateAnalogous() adds '1' to each number and replaces every letter with the following letter from an array of all letters available to a HEX code.
+To avoid invalid characters, any digit that returns the values '9' or 'F' is replaced with 'A' or '1' instead.
+This also avoids any one digit repeatedly circling through the same 10 numbers or 6 letters throughout the color palette.

+### generateScheme()
+Once each of the previous functions was working I needed to figure out the best way to iterate through them so that each new color got assigned to a display, before the next could be generated.
+The function generateScheme() uses recursion to achieve this.
+The function iterates through two provided arrays, one lists all the displays on HTML reserved for analogous colors, and the other lists all displays in HTML reserved for complementary colors.

+Before this new function could be created, the original generateAnalogous() and generateComplementary() had to be adjusted to consider two arguments, an array and a number, in this case called 'div'.
+These two arguments will be fed to both functions when generateScheme() is called.

+The base case for generateScheme() checks whether the arugment provided for 'cycle' equals the length of one fo the arrays provided (they will always both have the same length).
+If it does,the function will stop, otherwise, the function will call generateAnalogous() and generateComplementary() for the current cycle and then call itself again with an incremental argument for 'cycle'.
+The first array passed to generateScheme() is fed down to generateAnalogous() and the second is fed down to generateComplementary(), the number value of the argument
+'cycle' is also fed down to the other two functions as the argument for their 'cycle' parameter.